JakeHorstmann/JakeHorstmann/README.md

-Please reach out to me at jake.horstmann@comcast.net if you have any questions about me
+Please reach out to me at jake.horstmann@comcast.net if you have any questions